FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Method

 \subsection{Background Shield}

-\textbf{Challenge: Background Inconsistency.$\quad$} A critical challenge in localized image editing is maintaining strict background consistency.
-We observe that even with precise masks, many methods fail at this task.
-For instance, in Figure~\ref{fig:method2} when performing a seemingly simple edit such as changing ``an orange cat'' to ``a black cat'', the background suffers from unintended alterations, leading to shifts in color, lighting, or style.
+\textbf{Challenge: Preserving Non-Edited Regions.$\quad$} A critical challenge in localized image editing is preserving the regions outside the user-specified edit mask.
+We observe that even with precise masks, many methods can introduce visible changes outside the intended edit region.
+For instance, in Figure~\ref{fig:method2}, when performing a seemingly simple edit such as changing ``an orange cat'' to ``a black cat'', regions outside the mask may shift in color, lighting, or style.
 We identify the root cause of this instability as the inherent nature of the self-attention mechanism.
-As a global operator that computes all-to-all relationships between image tokens, it allows the strong semantic signal from the foreground edit to propagate and contaminate the background features, undermining the goal of a truly localized edit.
+As a global operator that computes all-to-all relationships between image tokens, it can allow the strong semantic signal from the masked edit region to propagate into preserved regions, undermining localized editing.

-\textbf{Motivation.$\quad$} Having identified the global nature of self-attention as the cause of this background inconsistency, our motivation is to move beyond merely scaling influences and propose a direct structural intervention.
-To achieve background stability, a hard constraint that structurally isolates the background from the editing process is required.
-We introduce \textbf{Background Shield (BG-Shield)}, a method designed to enforce this consistency by replacing the background's feature computation with a direct recall from a ``background memory''.
+\textbf{Motivation.$\quad$} Having identified the global nature of self-attention as a source of leakage outside the edit mask, our motivation is to move beyond merely scaling influences and propose a direct structural intervention.
+BG-Shield is designed for localized editing, where the mask defines the editable region and all unmasked pixels are treated as regions to preserve.
+Thus, the method does not assume that only semantic foreground objects can be edited: if a user wants to edit the sky, road, or another background area, that region is included in the editable mask.
+We introduce \textbf{Background Shield (BG-Shield)}, a method designed to improve consistency by recalling features for the unedited region from a cached memory.

 \textbf{Proposed Method.$\quad$} Shown in Figure~\ref{fig:method2}, BG-Shield operates as a two-pass mechanism within self-attention layers.
-Let $X \in \mathbb{R}^{S \times D}$ be the input feature sequence, and let a binary mask $M \in \{0, 1\}^S$ define the foreground indices $\mathcal{F}$ and background indices $\mathcal{B}$.
+Let $X \in \mathbb{R}^{S \times D}$ be the input feature sequence, and let a binary mask $M \in \{0, 1\}^S$ define the editable indices $\mathcal{F}$ and preserved indices $\mathcal{B}$.
+We keep the notation $\mathcal{F}$ and $\mathcal{B}$ for consistency with common foreground/background terminology, but they refer to mask-defined editable and preserved regions rather than fixed semantic categories.

-\textbf{Background Memory Caching.$\quad$} During a forward pass with the source prompt $c_{src}$, we compute the Key and Value matrices, $K_{src}, V_{src}$.
-We then extract and cache the background-specific key-value pairs:
+\textbf{Memory Caching for Preserved Regions.$\quad$} During a forward pass with the source prompt $c_{src}$, we compute the Key and Value matrices, $K_{src}, V_{src}$.
+We then extract and cache the key-value pairs outside the editable mask: